 Commentary: Whilst we don't yet have any commentary in relation to the case law items below, we'd love to hear from you if you'd like to contribute.
 Send us a suggestion and we’d be happy to incorporate it here. | Add commentary or suggest an edit.

-Tribunal is not under a duty to consider telephoning an appellant in the event of their unexplained absence at a hearing
+Tribunals are not under a duty to consider telephoning a claimant in the event of their unexplained absence at a hearing

 - UKUT 55 (AAC)